Monday, November 10

 Andrew Moore, Staff Software Engineer, Uber

-Workload Identity Standards: A Blueprint for Securing Workloads at Scale
+WIMSE, OAUTH and SPIFFE: A Standards-Based Blueprint for Securing Workloads at Scale

 Joe Salowey, Principal Security Software Engineer, CyberArk.
 IETF TLS Co-Chair. | Pieter Kassleman, Director of Product Engineering, Defakto